 Our team below and our army of volunteers all have one aim in mind, to help our members live a good life and enjoy the opportunities that we offer!

-Teresa Harfield, Manager, Day Opportunities, Standish
+Teresa Harfield, Manager, My Life Opportunities, Standish

 Teresa has worked in the care sector for twenty-five years.
 During this time, she has undertaken a variety of roles, working with people with a range of different needs.